IMPORTANT

-A NEW pge.com account
+A NEW pge.com account is coming in Spring 2025

 Designed for you—and with you

-Don’t lose access!
+Improved security is coming.
+Don't lose access!

-• The first time you sign into the new site, we’ll send a security code to your phone.
+• The first time you sign into the new site, we'll send a security code through an SMS text or phone call.
+This will verify your identity and help keep your account safe from scammers.

-Your new pge.com account will also have:
+In Spring 2025, your new pge.com account will also have:

 • Easier password resets.
 Get a code via email or SMS text to reset your password—no more security questions or typing in temporary passwords.

 • More payment options.
-Pay your bill with Apple Pay or Google Pay!
+Pay your bill with Apple Pay or Google Pay.

 • Easier guest pay.
 Pay your bill or a loved one’s without signing in.
 All you need is the account number, the main phone number on the account, and the property’s ZIP code.

 • A more personalized experience.
-Get bill insights to make your bill easier to understand.
+Get insights to make your bill easier to understand.
 We’ll also tell you if you could save money by changing your rate.

 • Authorized users.
 Add family members or trusted users.
 They’ll have their own login.
-No more password sharing!
+No more password sharing.

 Frequently asked questions